Using Fortanix Data Security Manager for MongoDB Encryption at Rest - Linux

 CA File for validating connection to the Fortanix DSM server.

-For more details on MongoDB encryption at rest and other configuration options, refer to MongoDB Manual.
+For more information on MongoDB encryption at rest and other configuration options, refer to the MongoDB Manual.

 The following screenshot shows the activity logs for the MongoDB application and an audit trail of the master key usage.